 New York Civil Practice Laws & Rules § 214 places limits on the amount of time that a person has to file a lawsuit for a personal injury accident.

-There can be exceptions to this, though, especially when children are involved.
-Still, even with child age-based exceptions to the statute of limitations, due to very real considerations such as evidence and witness availability, it is best to act promptly to consult with an experienced and dedicated child injury lawyer.
+There might be exceptions to this, though, especially when children are involved.
+Still, even with child age-based exceptions to the statute of limitations, due to very real considerations (such as evidence and witness availability), you should consider consulting with a child injury lawyer.
 The sooner you contact us, the greater our opportunity to build the strongest case possible for you.

 New York Child Injury Lawyer Near Me 516-932-0400

 Recoverable Damages After a Child Injury in NY

 If your child’s injuries were the result of someone else’s negligence or willful misconduct, you could be entitled to damages.
 Common types of damages that victims are able to recover in cases like these are:

 - Medical bills, including the past, present, and future medical treatments your child needs

 - Lost wages from time away from work caring for your child

 - Renovation costs associated with making your home accessible to your disabled child

 - Pain and suffering, which includes both physical and emotional trauma